INF800/whoami/about.md

 </section>

-Asapanna Rakesh (he/him) is an applied research engineer specializing in machine learning and deep learning.
+Asapanna Rakesh (he/him) is an applied research and software engineer specializing in machine learning and deep learning.
 He loves modelling intelligent systems, solving problems and building products that matter.
 Currently he is:

 • Applied Research & Software Engineer at GovAI <br/>
 • Sr. Research & Geospatial AI/3DML Engineer at Genesys <br/>